 Personal concierge services also have gone virtual.
 For a set fee, companies such as VIP Desk provide corporations with 24-hour-a-day phone and e-mail access to concierges for their employees and clients.

 The hotel concierge business has also changed in another way.
 Not all hotel concierges today are the real things.
 They may wear the concierge uniform and provide the same services, but many are actually contract employees of hospitality companies and ticket brokers.
 Outsourcing saves hotels on benefits, and some hotel industry insiders say it helps lower-tier (two- and three-star) hotels provide a service they couldn't otherwise afford.
 But outsourcing may not always be in the best interests of the guests, says Shujaat Khan, President of Les Clefs D'Or, and Chef Concierge at the Capital Hilton in Washington, D.C.
 The contractor may have relationships with particular restaurants, sightseeing companies, and venues, and it may tell its concierges that they can only recommend those places to guests.
 "Whereas, as an employee of the hotel, I have no obligation other than to the guest," explains Khan.
 "I will recommend the place that is best suited to the guest and is of the highest quality."

-For lots more information on concierges and related topics, check out the links on the next page.
+For lots more information on concierges and related topics, check out the links below.

 - Bowles, Susan.
 "Concierges Work Miracles Behind the Hotel Desk."
 USA Today, September 28, 2005. http://www.usatoday.com/travel/hotels/ 2005-09-27-bonus-concierges_x.htm